-The project's proposed 152-unit site plan, plus a community house with 638 parking spaces, threatens to overwhelm the town.
+The revised project's proposed 92-unit site plan with hundreds of parking spaces threatens to overwhelm the town.
+The original plans specified 638 parking spaces, but the revised plan does not disclose if fewer spaces are projected.
 The Chapter 40B Design Principles Handbook requires projects to use the site and its context to help determine a generally appropriate density.
 The scope of the project indicates little effort by the developer to build with sensitivity to the neighborhood and topography of the land, as state affordable housing regulations direct.
+A 2014

-A 2014 LandVest appraisal report posited a low-density development plan at eight house lots and medium density at 16 as the "maximum theoretical lot yield."
+A LandVest appraisal report posited a low-density development plan at eight house lots and medium density at 16 as the "maximum theoretical lot yield."